krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 duration_.
 For example, if the signal represents the time during which a task is present in development, the mass contribution of that task over an observation interval is the portion of its duration that intersects the interval.
-This is also called the _residence time_ for the task in the observation window.
+This is also called the _residence time_[^7] for the task in the observation window.

+[^7]: We note that the residence time represents only the portion of the duration of the task in some arbitrary observation window.
+This is a different quantity from the overall duration of the task from start to finish (or from signal onset to reset in our terminology).
+This is the more familiar metric typically called the cycle time.

 <div style="text-align: center; margin:2em">
   <img src="../assets/pandoc/presence_invariant_binary.png" width="600px" />